 An eye test is not just good for checking whether your glasses are up to date.
 It's also a vital check on the health of your eyes.

 An eye test can pick up eye diseases, such as glaucoma, cataracts and melanoma in the eye, as well as general health problems, including diabetes and high blood pressure.
 Good eyesight is important in reducing accidental injuries from falls and motor vehicle accidents.

-An optometrist is a trained health professional who can assess your vision but also pick up any more serious eye conditions such as glaucoma or macular degeneration that lead to blindness.
-Eye testing by an optometrist is covered under Medicare.
-The Medicare Benefits Schedule (MBS) provides for a comprehensive optometric consultation every 2 years.
+An optometrist is a trained health professional who can assess your vision and also pick up serious eye conditions such as glaucoma or macular degeneration that lead to blindness.
+Eye testing by an optometrist is covered under Medicare (once every 3 years for people aged under 65 years, and once a year for those aged 65 and over).

 You may also be eligible for discounts on your glasses and contact lenses if you hold a Seniors Card.
 Check with eyewear stores in your area to see which ones offer a discount.
 Another tip that can sometimes save you money is to recycle a favourite pair of frames by having new lenses put in them.